microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 <br/>

->**Setting Azure Devops Project:** before starting to execute the pipelines and the git workflow, it is necessary to create environments in Azure Devops for the IaC and Databricks environments.
-Environments can be created inside the Pipelines menu of Azure DevOps.
+>**Setting Azure Devops Project:** before starting to execute the pipelines and the git workflow, check the environments in Azure Devops for the IaC and Databricks.
+If anyone is missing you can create inside the Pipelines menu of Azure DevOps.

 ![](./media/environments-qa-prod.png)

->**Note**: Create Environments for `dev`, `qa`, `prod`, `databricks-dev`, `databricks-qa` and `databricks-prod` in Azure Devops before making any Pull Request (PR).
+>**Note**: All enviornments was created on the quickstart scripts.
+For instance the environments needs for the lab is: `dev`, `qa`, `prod`, `databricks-dev`, `databricks-qa` and `databricks-prod`.
+All of then must exists in Azure Devops before making any Pull Request (PR).

 ![](./media/environments.png)